Alamein line: Route

-The line follows the same alignment as the Belgrave, Glen Waverley, and Lilydale lines with the Glen Waverley line splitting off after Burnley and the three remaining services splitting off at Camberwell.
-The Alamein line continues on its southern alignment, whereas the Belgrave and Lilydale lines takes an eastern alignment towards their final destinations.
+The line follows the same alignment as the Belgrave, Glen Waverley, and Lilydale lines with the Glen Waverley line splitting off after Burnley and the three remaining services continuing together through Camberwell.
+At Camberwell, the Alamein line continues on its southern alignment, whereas the Belgrave and Lilydale lines take an eastern alignment towards their final destinations.
 All of the rail line goes through built-up suburbs towards its terminus in Alamein.

 Stations

 The line serves 18 stations across 15 km of track.
 The stations are a mix of elevated, lowered, underground, and ground-level designs.
 Underground stations are present only in the City Loop, with the majority of elevated and lowered stations being constructed as part of level crossing removals.